 Summarized Comment DOJ Response 76.
 Proposed section 4304 concerns the purchase of ammunition in connection with the purchase of a firearm, which as noted is already subject to an eligibility check.
 Subdivision (b) of proposed section 4304, however, is poorly worded in that it assumes an individual with an AFS record or Certificate of Eligibility ("COE") will automatically be approved upon paying a \$1 fee for the Standard Ammunition Eligibility Check.
 To that end, the proposed regulation should instead simply read that if a person wants to take possession of the ammunition before the Department completes the firearms eligibility check, a Standard Ammunition Eligibility Check, Basic Ammunition Eligibility Check, or COE Verification Process must be conducted prior to the transfer of the ammunition.
 But DOJ needs to clarify how licensed ammunition vendors are to determine which procedure to follow for a customer.
 The Department has amended the proposed regulations in response to this comment.
 Section 4304(b) has been amended to clarify that, if a purchaser or transferee who is purchasing or transferring a firearm and ammunition in the same transaction wants to take possession of the ammunition before the Department completes the firearms eligibility check, the purchaser or transferee must instead conduct a separate transaction to purchase the ammunition, following the appropriate ammunition eligibility check or exemption, as appropriate, and pay any associated fee, prior to taking possession of the ammunition.
 If an individual's information does not match an entry in the AFS system, and the individual does not hold a current Certificate of Eligibility.
 The individual may only be eligible for a Basic Ammunition Eligibility Check.
 However, by statute, certain persons may gain authorization in multiple ways.
-If an individual's personal information matches an entry in the AFS (e.g., from a previous firearm transaction), the individual is eligible for both a Basic Ammunition Eligibility.
-The individual is eligible for both a Basic Ammunition Eligibility, the individual is eligible for both a Basic Ammunition Eligibility, the individual is eligible for both a Basic Ammunition Eligibility.
-The core fication process.
-An individual could hold a current Certificate of Eligibility, the individual is eligible for both a Basic Ammunition Eligibility Check and the COE Verification process.
-An individual could hold a current Certificate of Eligibility process a person shall request, the Department determined that the most effective way of clarifying the multiple methods of gaining authorization, as provided by statute, is to clearly present each process and its attendant requirements.
+If an individual's personal information matches an entry in the AFS (e.g., from a previous firearm transaction), the individual is eligible for both a Basic Ammunition Eligibility Check and a Standard Ammunition Eligibility.
+The individual is eligible for both a Basic Ammunition Eligibility Check and the COE Verification process.
+An individual could hold a current Certificate of Eligibility, and have personal information that matches an entry in AFS, and also qualify for the authorization provided by the Basic Ammunition Eligibility process a person shall request, the Department determined that the most effective way of clarifying the multiple methods of gaining authorization, as provided by statute, is to clearly present each process and its attendant requirements.
 The proposed regulations satisfy this goal.
 Ammunition vendors are free to inquire of the potential purchaser or transferee about their potential eligibility, before requesting one of the three types of eligibility checks.